IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/georeferencing.rst

     Many IFC viewers only show geometry, and don't show object placements.
 This may give users the false impression that their coordinates in their IFC project do not have such a large range.
-However, as a native IFC authoring platform, the BlenderBIM Add-on will not accept this inconsistency.
+However, as a native IFC authoring platform, Bonsai will not accept this inconsistency.

 At this point, it is the users responsibility to reconcile this inconsistency in their coordinates.
-Either the user needs to fix their file to consistently offset all coordinates, or the user needs to manually tell the BlenderBIM Add-on the coordinates of the desired false origin and accept the precision loss.
+Either the user needs to fix their file to consistently offset all coordinates, or the user needs to manually tell Bonsai the coordinates of the desired false origin and accept the precision loss.

 Converting local and map coordinates
 ------------------------------------